Regulator defends Fannie, Freddie executive pay

-WASHINGTON The regulator for Fannie Mae and Freddie Mac on Thursday defended their million-dollar executive bonuses which have come under fire given huge losses at the government-owned mortgage firms.
+WASHINGTON The regulator for Fannie Mae FNMA.OB and Freddie Mac FMCC.OB on Thursday defended their million-dollar executive bonuses which have come under fire given huge losses at the government-owned mortgage firms.

 Federal Housing Finance Agency's acting director Edward DeMarco said in a November 10 letter to U.S. lawmakers the salaries and deferred compensation awarded to executives are necessary if the firms are to attract and keep talent required to run operations effectively.